Surprise, I just moved up to Northern Norway!

 But what I really loved about Mosjøen is how much love the locals have for the town.
 As soon as I published my blog post about my time there locals were commenting and even emailing me saying they were so happy I enjoyed it.
 So much pride!

 It was such a nice change from local feelings towards Rauland, where pretty much everyone says that it used to be such a lovely place, but now it is getting way too crowded with ski tourists and it’s not the same anymore.
 Being told that the place you’re living used to be nice is such a bummer!

-But the best part of all was when we were getting close to Mosjøen and the Northern Lights came out!
-So we basically drove home into the Northern Lights, it was so magical.
+But the best part of all was when I was getting close to Mosjøen and the northern lights came out!
+So I basically drove home into the northern lights, it was so magical.
 And surely a good omen of things to come?
 I hope so, because I sort of never want to move again.
 My arms are still sore from carrying that sofa (plus I would just love to have a permanent home to call home – saying goodbye to friends is the saddest).